goldkim92/paper-review-BayesianNN/papers/15 ICML VI with NF/README.md

 > We demonstrate that the theoretical advantages of having posteriors that better match the true posterior, combined with the scalability of amortized variational approaches, provides a clear improvement in performance and applicability of variational inference.

 ## Method
 The paper introduces new methods of normalizing flows, called `planer flows` and `radial flows`.
-These flows are used to transform a simple gaussian distribution to approximate posterior distribution in DLGM(Deep Latent Gaussian Models).
+These flows are used to transform a latent random variable with simple gaussian distribution to an approximate posterior distribution in DLGM(Deep Latent Gaussian Models).
 ![](img.png)